Companies Act 2008

 5. Accounting records and financial statements (s28 and s29)

-All companies are required to maintain accurate and complete accounting records.
-In addition, all companies are required to prepare annual financial statements.
+All companies must maintain accurate and complete accounting records.
 The Act requires annual financial statements to:

 - Include an auditor’s report, if the statements are audited